Dor1988/verification-of-spi-memory-/README.md

 ### 2.Testbench Components::
   + Transaction Class: Defines the transaction format for SPI communication.
-  + sequence Class: Generates transactions and send them to the sequencer.
+  + sequence Class: uvm sequences are made up of several data items, which can be put together in different ways to create interesting scenarios. they are executed by an assigned sequencer which then sends data items to the driver.
+Hence, sequences make up the core stimuli of any verifictaion plan.
-  + sequencer class: send the transactions to the driver for execution.
+  + sequencer class: generates data transactions as class objects and sends it to the driver for execution.
   + Driver Class: Drives transactions to the DUT.
   + Monitor Class: Monitors the DUT's output and captures the response for verification.
   + Scoreboard Class: Compares the expected and actual outputs for verification.